 🎧 PRODUCT TYPE: Mixed Media Online Puzzle Adventure

 Official Premise (from Society Of Curiosities):

 Solve the case of the mysterious map heist!
 You can start your mission right away!
 This game can be played completely online.
-(We hope you love getting a taste of The Society of Curiosities with this free mini-adventure.
+(We hope you love getting a taste of The Society of Curiosities with this mini-adventure.
 We promise to wow you even more with our full-length adventures by mail, in which you get packages full of artifacts and clues!)

 ► "GAME AT A GLANCE" SUMMARY ◄

 📚 NARRATIVE: A nominal "map hunt" that turned into the world's most fun web research